Special Relationship: Cameron and Obama (May 2010 – July 2016)

 Prime Minister David Cameron (left) and President Barack Obama (right) at the G20 Summit in Toronto, Canada, June 2010.

 On David Cameron's being appointed as Prime Minister of the United Kingdom after coalition talks between his Conservatives and the Liberal Democrats concluded on 11 May 2010, President Obama was the first foreign leader to offer his congratulations.
 Following the conversation Obama said:

 As I told the prime minister, the United States has no closer friend and ally than the United Kingdom, and I reiterated my deep and personal commitment to the special relationship between our two countries – a bond that has endured for generations and across party lines.

-Foreign Secretary William Hague responded to the President's overture by making Washington his first port of call, commenting: "We're very happy to accept that description and to agree with that description.
+Foreign Secretary William Hague responded to the president's overture by making Washington his first port of call, commenting: "We're very happy to accept that description and to agree with that description.
 The United States is without doubt the most important ally of the United Kingdom."
 Meeting Hillary Clinton, Hague hailed the Special Relationship as "an unbreakable alliance", and added: "It's not a backward-looking or nostalgic relationship.
 It is one looking to the future from combating violent extremism to addressing poverty and conflict around the world."
-Both governments confirmed their joint commitment to the war in Afghanistan and their opposition to Iran's nuclear programme.
+Both governments confirmed their joint commitment to the war in Afghanistan and their opposition to the nuclear program of Iran.

 The Deepwater Horizon oil spill in 2010 sparked a media firestorm against BP in the United States.
 The Christian Science Monitor observed that a "rhetorical prickliness" had come about from escalating Obama administration criticism of BP—straining the Special Relationship—particularly the repeated use of the term "British Petroleum" even though the business no longer uses that name.
 Cameron stated that he did not want to make the president's toughness on BP a U.S.–U.K. issue, and noted that the company was balanced in terms of the number of its American and British shareholders.
 The validity of the Special Relationship was put in question as a result of the "aggressive rhetoric".